Bounds for the number of basic feasible solutions generated by the simplex method with the largest distance rule: Conclusion

 \section{Conclusion}

 In this paper, we analyzed the simplex method with the largest distance rule and obtained two bounds for the number of different BFSs.
-This pivoting rule is relatively new and little research has been conducted so far.
-We hope the current study sheds light on this new pivoting rule and encourages more research.
+This pivoting rule has not been extensively studied from a theoretical perspective.
+In particular, our results show that the complexity of the largest distance rule can be characterized within the existing analytical framework, with an explicit dependence on the geometric parameter $\beta$.
+We hope the current study sheds light on this new pivoting rule and encourages more research. \\